Office of Financial Services

 - Cash (in person only)

-Note; Students are responsible for keeping their accounts current, and should check on their account status regularly on web advisore or by contacting Student Accounts at the Office of Financial Services (nscad.ca).
-Students are required to have all outstanding fees paid in full prior to beginning a new academic year.
+Students are responsible for keeping their accounts current, and should check on their account status regularly on web advisor or by contacting Student Accounts at the Office of Financial Services (nscad.ca).

 Tuition Payments and Withdrawal Procedures